projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

 ASM-GN-10: Assembler directives shall be used with restrictions
 ===============================================================

-Usage of the assembler directive refers to GNU assembler 'as' user manual.
+Usage of the assembler directive refers to the GNU assembler ``as`` user manual.
 Only the following assembler directives may be used:

 1) ``.align``
 2) ``.end``